swiftmailer/swiftmailer/doc/sending.rst

 adjusted, while other settings, e.g. port number, username and password, must use the default values when connecting to remote inbound servers.

+SMTP always uses port 25.
+Note that many ISPs and firewalls block port 25 as an anti-spam measure, so the Direct SMTP Transport may not work when running on a personal computer on a home or office network rather than on a server in a hosting facility.

 The Sendmail Transport
 ......................